w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Emphasize on the idea that accessibility solutions are also enjoyed by many people regardless of whether they have a disability or not.
-Underline the aspects of accessibility that have been adopted by all web users such as speech-based technologies, virtual assistants and/or mobile-centered design.
+Underline the aspects of accessibility that have become mainstream technologies such as text-to-speech or speech recognition.

 ##### Suggested activities

+Promote discussion among students about which aspects of accessibility benefits them as well as people with disabilities.
+For instance, ask them if they use any smart assistant built-in to their mobile phone or if they have a smart speaker at hand.

 ##### Suggested homework

+Ask students to write some lines on how a particular aspect that might have been thought for accessibility ends up benefiting most of the users.
+Ask them to explain why they think this is true.

 ##### Suggested teaching materials
 * [Older users and Web Accessibility](https://www.w3.org/WAI/older-users/)
 * [[Archived:] Web Content Accessibility and Mobile Web](https://www.w3.org/WAI/standards-guidelines/wcag-mobile-overlap/)

-@@

 {% include excol.html type="end" %}